timothyas/xesn/paper.md

 ## Macro-Scale Parameters

-From our experience, the most important macro-scale parameters aside from the size of the reservoir that must be specified are:
+Some of the most important macro-scale parameters aside from the size of the reservoir that must be specified are:

 - input matrix scaling, $\sigma$